 Books.
 Binders.
 Lunch.
 Snack.
 Water bottle.
 Gym shoes.
 Laptop.
 Even musical instruments.
 When you pile it all in—and add in the stray pens, long lost papers and random “treasures” collecting at the bottom—it’s easy to see how a child’s backpack can become a hefty safety hazard.

-Jennifer Hoekstra, injury prevention program coordinator at Spectrum Health Helen DeVos Children’s Hospital, is here to help.
+Jennifer Hoekstra, a former injury prevention program coordinator at Spectrum Health Helen DeVos Children’s Hospital, shares her knowledge.

 Backpack is best, but wear it right